Updated July 8th, 2018.

-The capital of Sarawak is a great place to base yourself during your stay in Sarawak – at least, for the first leg of your visit – there is so much to see and do here, with a whole load of interesting places to visit that are typically just an hour away.
+Kuching, the capital of Sarawak, is a great place to base yourself during your stay in Sarawak – at least, for the first leg of your visit.
+There is so much to see and do here, with a whole load of interesting places to visit that are typically just an hour away.
 Some say, that the real appeal of Kuching is the many day excursions you can go on.

-One of the most delightful cities in South-East Asia, Kuching offers a glimpse of what other Asian cities were once like.
-Laid back, gracious and friendly with a population of 600,000, a walk along the streets, the most atmospheric being Jalan Gambier, India and Carpenter, will reveal dragon festooned Chinese temples and shop houses, a 19th-century South Indian mosque and historic colonial architecture.
+Labelled one of the most ‘liveable’ cities in Southeast Asia, Kuching offers a glimpse of what other Asian cities were once like; laid back, gracious and friendly with a population of just 600,000.
+A walk along the streets, the most atmospheric being Jalan Gambier, India and Carpenter, will reveal dragon festooned Chinese temples and shop houses, a 19th-century South Indian mosque and British colonial architecture.

 The city is clean, modern and attractive.
 Situated on a beautiful waterfront, it’s home to a whole host of restaurants and bars.
 Restaurants and open-air hawker stalls sell a variety of Asian cuisines, including the multi-layered rainbow coloured sponge cakes known as Kuih Lapis, which goes down great with Borneo’s famous three-layer tea, Teh C Peng.

-There are also some very interesting museums and city sights, including the Sarawak Museum (lauded as the best in South East Asia), and the majestic Fort Margarita and Astana, once home to the White Rajahs.
+There are also some very interesting museums and city sights, including the Sarawak Museum (lauded as the best historical museum in Southeast Asia), and the majestic Fort Margarita and Astana, once home to the White Rajahs.
 (The White Rajahs belonged to the Brooke family, a British Dynasty which ruled the Kingdom of Sarawak from 1841-1846.)

 A great time to come to Kuching is July – if only to get yourself to the much-acclaimed Rainforest World Music Festival.
-Held at The Sarawak Cultural Village in Santubong, this is the crème de la crème of large-scale music events in this part of the world.
+Held at The Sarawak Cultural Village in Santubong, this is one of the largest music events in this part of the world.
 It includes daily workshops as well as action-packed nightly shows and concerts – all courtesy of a wide range of renowned performers from all over the globe.

 Places to Stay: